Djokovic leads been-there-done-that crew at wild French Open - WHIZ News

 Now comes another seeded foe for Altmaier: No. 17 Pablo Carreño Busta.
 The other fourth-round men’s matches Monday: Djokovic vs. No. 15 Karen Khachanov, No. 5 Stefanos Tsitipas vs. No. 18 Grigor Dimitrov, No. 13 Andrey Rublev vs. Marton Fucsovics.

-The women’s matchups established Saturday: Australian Open champion Sofia Kenin against Fiona Ferro; two-time Wimbledon champion Petra Kvitova against Zhang Shuai; Paula Badosa against Laura Siegemund; amd No. 30 Ons Jabeur vs. 2016 champion Garbiñe Muguruza or Danielle Collins.
+The women’s matchups established Saturday: Australian Open champion Sofia Kenin against Fiona Ferro; two-time Wimbledon champion Petra Kvitova against Zhang Shuai; Paula Badosa against Laura Siegemund; and No. 30 Ons Jabeur vs. Danielle Collins.

+“You can go out any round,” said Garbiñe Muguruza, the 2016 French Open champion who was beaten by the 57th-ranked Collins 7-5, 2-6, 6-4 in Saturday’s last match.
+“I’m seeing players that, you know, some of them (I’ve) never seen before, playing incredible.”

-Like Altmaier, Korda and 19-year-old Jannik Skinner — who made this the first French Open since 1994 with a trio of men making the fourth round the first time they played the event — Badosa extended her initial appearance into the second week.
+Like Altmaier, Korda, Gaston and 19-year-old Jannik Skinner — who made this only the second French Open in the Open era, which began in 1968, with a quartet of men making the fourth round the first time they played the event — Badosa extended her initial appearance into the second week.
 The 22-year-old from Spain, ranked 87th, defeated 2017 French Open champion Jelena Ostapenko 6-4, 6-3.

 “It’s really nice, I think, overall for tennis to see new faces, young players,” Djokovic said.
 “I feel like, of course, you need brands.
 You want some familiar faces to be out there, because that attracts the crowd and interest of people to watch tennis.
 But at the same time, it’s nice that when you have young players coming in, making a statement in one of biggest tournaments in the world, I think it’s also very positive for our sport.”